mbits-os/lngs/docs/flow.md

 lngs pot
 ```

-In preparation of a release, someone, either translation manager or some designated dev freezes the list identifiers assigned to new strings.
-This will updated the serial number and allow the generated files to be part of released package.
+In preparation of a release, someone, either translation manager or some
+designated dev freezes the list identifiers assigned to new strings.
+This
+will update the serial number and allow the generated files to be part of
+released package.

-At the same time, translation manager updates the `.pot` template, which can be distributed to the translators.
+At the same time, translation manager updates the `.pot` template, which
+can be distributed to the translators.

 ## Translator: